NormB/colima-services/wiki/Acknowledgements.md

 # Acknowledgements

-Recognition and gratitude for the projects, tools, and communities that made Colima Services possible.
+Recognition and gratitude for the projects, tools, and communities that made DevStack Core possible.

 ## Table of Contents